 Configure context sharing with .aiexclude files

 When you opt in to sharing your project context with Gemini in Android Studio, you can control which files specifically from the codebase are shared using .aiexclude files.
+AI features in Android Studio cannot access files outside of the current project and the version control roots attached to it.
+With this in mind, you can place .aiexclude files anywhere within the project and its VCS roots to control which files AI features are allowed to access.

 Much like a .gitignore file, an .aiexclude file tracks files that shouldn't be shared with Gemini in Android Studio, including the chat experience as well as AI features that operate in the editor, like intention actions and code completion.
 An .aiexclude file operates on files at or below the directory that contains it.